 People suffering from anxiety may experience occasional panic attacks (panic disorder is included under the anxiety disorder umbrella), and panic sufferers may likewise experience anxiety.

-Symptoms of anxiety, like depression symptoms, are typically felt for at least a few weeks for a diagnosis to be appropriate — one bad day does not constitute an anxiety problem.
+Symptoms of anxiety are typically felt most days for at least six months for a diagnosis to be appropriate — one bad day does not constitute an anxiety problem.

 Fatigue, irritability, muscle tension, difficulty sleeping and restlessness are all anxiety symptoms, as is feeling on edge or wound-up, or difficulty concentrating or uncontrollable worry.

 You can check out our article on anxiety vs depression for more clarity on their differences.